lisa-imagia/ml-dev-open-innovation/README.md

 * Documentation (technical and readme to launch the service)
 * We should be able to run and test the implemented solution
 * Build a docker image for easier deployment

+Questions:
-* **Optional:** if you have time / ideas, any functionality you think would add value to the service
+* Is there any functionality you think would add value to the service?
+* How would you scale this service?
+* How would you reduce inference time?
+* What would happen if we post a dog picture?
+Do you see any way to handle this situation?